-From 2020 Lucas De Man (1982, Belgium) is the creative director of Amsterdam Light Festival.
-He graduated in German languages at the KU Leuven and subsequently studied directing at the Amsterdam School of Arts.
-In addition to his work as artistic director of the New Heroes Foundation, De Man works as a (freelance) director, actor and concept developer.
-He presents various cultural TV programs, including Kunstuur (AVROTROS), and can often be seen as a speaker or host at events at home and abroad.
-For example, he has been presenting the Design Indaba Conference in South Africa for two years and has been a host and speaker at TEDxAmsterdam.
+From 2020, Lucas De Man (1982, Belgium) is the creative director of Amsterdam Light Festival.
+He graduated in German Languages at the KU Leuven and subsequently studied Directing at the Amsterdam School of Arts.
+In addition to his work as artistic director of Company New Heroes, De Man works as (freelance) director, actor and concept developer.
+He presents various cultural TV shows, including Kunstuur (AVROTROS), and can often be seen as a speaker or host at events at home and abroad.
+For example, he has presented the Design Indaba Conference in South Africa for two years and has been a host and speaker at TEDxAmsterdam.

 Designer and stage designer Pascal Leboucq (1981, Belgium) is classically trained as a sculptor at the Academy of Fine Arts in Antwerp.
 He then specialized as a designer in public space at the Design Academy in Eindhoven.
 In addition to his autonomous work, he works as a freelance stage designer for various theater companies.
 Leboucq is also a core member of the New Heroes Foundation and works there as head of design.
 With New Heroes he makes urban, mostly bio-based art installations and multidisciplinary scenographies.

 Annelies Thoelen (1986, Belgium), has a master’s degree in art sciences as well as cultural management.
 She obtained her PhD in economic sciences in 2015.
 As a design expert she worked at Design Vlaanderen and at the Department of Culture, Youth and Media at the Flemish government.
 Since 2018 she has coordinated the artistic programme of Kunstencentrum Z33 in Hasselt.
 Additionally she is a guest professor of contemporary and historical design at the LUCA School of Arts and a international adviser for the Creative Industries Fund NL.